chromedp/pdlgen/README.md

 cached in the `$GOPATH/pkg/chromedp-gen` directory by default, and can be changed by specifying the `-cache` option.

-The following command-line options are available:
+Additional command-line options are also available:

 ```sh
 $ chromedp-gen --help